 - AAMC: MCAT Essentials

-- Contains important information about the procedures and policies regarding all aspects of the exam, test day, score reporting, and post-test day score report requests.
+- The AAMC will provide important information about the procedures and policies regarding all aspects of the exam, test day, score reporting, and post-test day score report requests.
 When you register for the exam you must certify that you have read the MCAT Essentials and that you understand the policies and procedures contained in it.
 Bring a copy of the booklet with you to the MCAT test site along with personal identification in the form of a government-issued ID with a photo and signature.